You want smart political talk without the meltdowns?

 But, you know, I think people are that fed up.

-Um my biggest problem is with all this these economic problems that are so self-induced and uh giving up energy independence.
+My biggest problem is with all these economic problems that are so self-induced and giving up energy independence.

-I don't think we're gonna have under Joe Biden or the Democratic Socialist New Green Deal Party.
+I don't think we're going to have under Joe Biden or the Democratic Socialist New Green Deal Party.

-I don't I don't think we're ever gonna have a oh um a the end of big government is over and the end of welfare as we know it.
+I don't think we're ever going to have a, oh, the end of big government is over and the end of welfare as we know it.

-I don't think that's those words will ever come out of their mouths.
+I don't think those words will ever come out of their mouths.

-I don't think they're ever gonna say, you know what, gas prices are really high.
+I don't think they're ever going to say, you know what, gas prices are really high.

 We need to go back to Trump's policies on energy.